Datasilk/Core/README.md

 6. Create a new class `/Routes.cs` in the root of your ASP.NET Core project and replace everything with:
 ```
+using Microsoft.AspNetCore.Http;
+using Datasilk;

-public class Routes: Datasilk.Routes
+public class Routes : Datasilk.Routes
 {
-    public Routes(Core DatasilkCore) : base(DatasilkCore) {}
+    public Routes(HttpContext context) : base(context) { }
 }

 ```

 7. Open your *Project Properties*, select the *Application* tab and change *startup object* to use `Datasilk.Program`

 8. In Visual Studio, change the properties for all `.html` files to copy to Output Folder (if newer).
-This will ensure that these files are copied when publishing your web application to IIS
+This will ensure that these files are copied when *publishing* your web application to IIS

 That's it!
 Next, learn how to use the Datasilk Core MVC framework to build web pages & web services.